MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-synchronizing-information-between-outlook-and-microsoft-dynamics-nav.md

   - "sv-se"
 ---
 # Walkthrough: Synchronizing Information Between Outlook and Microsoft Dynamics NAV
-You can set up synchronization between [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] and Microsoft Outlook, so that information about meetings, to\-dos, and contacts can be shared between team members and updated across the two products.
-For example, a salesperson working outside the office can create a new meeting in Outlook in her company's calendar, and then her manager in the corporate office can see that to\-do in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+You can set up synchronization between ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> and Microsoft Outlook, so that information about meetings, to\-dos, and contacts can be shared between team members and updated across the two products.
+For example, a salesperson working outside the office can create a new meeting in Outlook in her company's calendar, and then her manager in the corporate office can see that to\-do in ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.

- The synchronization framework provides default mapping between the [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] contacts, salesperson, and to\-dos, and Microsoft Outlook contacts, tasks, and meetings.
+ The synchronization framework provides default mapping between the ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> contacts, salesperson, and to\-dos, and Microsoft Outlook contacts, tasks, and meetings.
 You can synchronize the entities either manually or automatically at set intervals.

 > [!IMPORTANT]
->  You can create new a salesperson contact in Outlook, but that contact will not be synchronized to [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] as a salesperson.
+>  You can create new a salesperson contact in Outlook, but that contact will not be synchronized to ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> as a salesperson.

- One of the strengths of the [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] Outlook synchronization feature is that it can be customized without adding code.
+ One of the strengths of the ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> Outlook synchronization feature is that it can be customized without adding code.
 It is fairly simple to add more fields in order to optimize synchronization.

- The default setup contains mapping for five different [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] entities:
+ The default setup contains mapping for five different ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> entities:

 -   To\-dos of type Meeting